SV-ROS/intro_to_ros/README.md

 Once you have crated a map you like you must save it before you stop running the nodes launched above.
 You can save the map to the PI or the Laptop/PC, you should save it to the computer you intend to run the nav nodes on later.

-So on the apropreate computer, (PC/Laptop or the PI) save the map as follows:
+So on the appropriate computer, (PC/Laptop or the PI) save the map as follows:
 ```
 roscd neato_2dnav/maps
 rosrun map_server map_saver